misiektoja/steam_monitor/docs/troubleshooting.md

 The two modes are independent, so pass both to see everything.
 Either one on its own expands the startup summary, adding the detected install method, which secrets came from where, and the diagnostic state.

 Either mode can also be turned on permanently with the `VERBOSE_MODE` and `DEBUG_MODE` configuration settings.
+Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without the `* Email delivered` and `* Webhook delivered` lines, which is worth doing when alerts are frequent.
 A flag on the command line always wins, so `--debug` still applies when the configuration file sets `DEBUG_MODE = False`.

 If long paths or game titles wrap and make the output hard to read, set `TRUNCATE_CHARS` or use the `--truncate N` flag to cut each screen line to a maximum width.
 Use `999` to auto-detect the terminal width.
 The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
 It is off by default and needs the optional `wcwidth` library to measure display width, otherwise lines are left untouched.